Georgian and Regency era

 Henry Telende in 1720 created a hotbed that enabled pineapples to be grown in Britain.
 By the 1750s pineapple pits were all the rage among the well-heeled gentry of English society.

-The books lists 300 different apples and 100 pears that could be grown and – because of the development of greenhouses – exotic fruits, such as apricots and nectarines.
+The book lists 300 different apples and 100 pears that could be grown and – because of the development of greenhouses – exotic fruits, such as apricots and nectarines.

 Small wooden theatres or staging were created throughout the Regency period to show off these delicate primula flowers.